2020 Employee Care Report: The Hidden Causes of Employee Turnover

 Start by showing employees what your D&I goals are.
 To help your employees rally around inclusion as a cause, your internal marketing plan should include employee-run resource groups, outside expert speakers and tangible ways to further the conversation, such as a social media hashtag or an internal forum to share daily acts of inclusion.

-How mental health plays a role
+CHAPTER 4 How mental health plays a role

 Although we’ve seen improvements in recent years, our data shows that stigmas against mental health conditions — also known as emotional well-being — are alive and well in the workplace.